NetanelBasal/helpful-decorators/README.md

 }
 ```

-`measure` - measure time taken by a sync function to execute
+`measure` - measure time taken by a function to execute
 ```js
 import { measure } from 'helpful-decorators';